 VNU strengthens cooperation with leading higher education institutions of the Russian Federation

 VNU President Le Quan is a member of the high-ranking Vietnamese delegation during General Secretary To Lam’s working trip to the Russian Federation from May 8 to 11, 2025.
-On this occasion, Director Le Quan and the VNU delegation will visit and work with leading educational institutions of the Russian Federation to enhance cooperation in training and research as well as contribute to strengthening the comprehensive strategic partnership between Vietnam and the Russian Federation, especially in the very meaningful context when the two countries are celebrating the 75th anniversary of establishing diplomatic relations.
+On this occasion, Director Le Quan and the VNU delegation will visit and work with leading educational institutions of the Russian Federation to enhance cooperation in training and research as well as contribute to strengthening the comprehensive strategic partnership between Vietnam and the Russian Federation, especially in the significant context when the two countries are celebrating the 75th anniversary of establishing diplomatic relations.

 Expanding cooperation opportunities between VNU and Russian partners in strategic and high-tech fields